educationwarehouse/general-it-knowledge/Writerside/topics/Inhoudsopgave.md

 * A web application with a database, API, and front-end
 * A web application with a database, API, front-end, and authentication
 * A web application with a database, API, front-end, authentication, and CI/CD

+## Devop patterns:

+1. **Configuration Management:**
+   - **Infrastructure as Code (IaC):** Representing infrastructure configurations as code to automate provisioning and configuration.
+   - **Orchestration Patterns:** Designing and managing complex, multi-step processes for system provisioning and configuration.

+2. **Monitoring and Logging:**
+   - **Centralized Logging:** Aggregating logs from various sources into a central repository for analysis.
+   - **Alerting Patterns:** Implementing strategies for timely notification of system issues.
+   - **Metrics Collection:** Gathering performance data from systems and applications for analysis.

+3. **Security and Access Control:**
+   - **Least Privilege Principle:** Providing the minimum level of access needed for users or processes.
+   - **Segregation of Duties:** Separating tasks and responsibilities to reduce security risks.
+   - **Security Patch Management:** Applying patches and updates to mitigate security vulnerabilities.

+4. **High Availability and Redundancy:**
+   - **Failover and Load Balancing:** Ensuring system availability by redirecting traffic in case of failures.
+   - **Clustering:** Combining multiple servers into a single logical unit to enhance reliability.
+   - **Backup and Disaster Recovery:** Creating and maintaining backups to recover from data loss or system failures.

+5. **Scaling and Performance Optimization:**
+   - **Horizontal Scaling:** Adding more servers to handle increased loads.
+   - **Vertical Scaling:** Increasing the resources (CPU, memory) of existing servers.
+   - **Caching Strategies:** Implementing caching to reduce database and network load.

+6. **Automation and Scripting:**
+   - **Scripting Patterns:** Developing scripts for common administrative tasks.
+   - **Job Scheduling:** Automating recurring tasks and processes.

+7. **Networking and Security Patterns:**
+   - **Firewall Rules and ACLs:** Defining rules and access control lists for network security.
+   - **VLAN Segmentation:** Separating network traffic logically to enhance security.
+   - **DMZ (Demilitarized Zone):** Creating a network segment isolated from the internal network for hosting public-facing services.

+8. **Backup and Restore Patterns:**
+   - **Incremental Backups:** Backing up only the changes made since the last backup to reduce storage requirements and backup times.
+   - **Bare-Metal Restore:** Recovering an entire system from backup, including the operating system and data.

+9. **User and Identity Management:**
+   - **Single Sign-On (SSO):** Allowing users to access multiple systems with a single set of credentials.
+   - **Role-Based Access Control (RBAC):** Assigning permissions to users based on their roles and responsibilities.

+10. **Patch Management:**
+    - **Scheduled Patching:** Applying system updates and patches during maintenance windows to minimize disruption.
+    - **Rollback Procedures:** Having plans to revert changes in case of issues caused by patches.

+11. **Disaster Recovery and Business Continuity Planning:**
+    - **Disaster Recovery Plan (DRP):** Developing strategies and procedures for restoring operations after a disaster.
+    - **Business Continuity Plan (BCP):** Ensuring the continuity of essential business functions during and after a disaster.